josokw/ExamGenerator/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/josokw/examgenerator/badge)](https://www.codefactor.io/repository/github/josokw/examgenerator)

 This application was developed about 10 jaars ago in ancient C++.
-Now I have started to refactor the code to C++14 and using CMake.
+Now I have started to refactor the legacy code to C++17 and to use CMake.

 This application reads a text script containing multiple choise questions and compiles a LaTeX file.